calebclayreagor/DELAY/README.md

 ## Input Files

-DELAY requires input folders and files for datasets to be structured and named as follows:
+DELAY requires input folders and files for datasets to be structured and named in the following manner:

 ```
 data_split (e.g. training)\